-Is it, as the acquired Hogs Stye title indicates, - merely an early Pig Pen?
+Is it, as the acquired Hogs Stye title indicates, - a Pig Pen?

 One would have thought so; and the latest suggestion by scholars as to how the first part of this name ever came about, is that 'Bat' may have been an important local person, and the construction was dedicated to him.